 For multilingual text, the Western and East Asian styles can be unified into a single set of specifications, based on the information in this annex.
 Unicode characters have explicit line breaking properties assigned to them.
-These can be utilized with these two styles of context analysis for line break opportunities.
+These properties can be utilized to implement the effect of both of these two styles of context analysis for line break opportunities.
 Customization for user preferences or document style can then be achieved by tailoring that specification.